yiisoft/yii2/docs/guide/test-fixture.md

 Yii provides [[yii\test\FixtureTrait]] which can be plugged into your test classes to let you easily load and access fixtures.
-More often you would develop your test cases by using the `yii2-codeception` extension which has the built-in support for the loading and accessing fixtures.
-In the following we will describe how to do so.
+More often you would develop your test cases by using the `yii2-codeception` extension which uses [[yii\test\FixtureTrait]] and has the built-in support for the loading and accessing fixtures.
+In the following we will describe how to write a `UserProfile` unit test class using `yii2-codeception`.

-In your test case class extending [[yii\codeception\TestCase]], you declare which fixtures you want to use in the [[yii\testFixtureTrait::fixtures()|fixtures()]] method.
+In your unit test class extending [[yii\codeception\TestCase]], declare which fixtures you want to use in the [[yii\testFixtureTrait::fixtures()|fixtures()]] method.
 For example,

 ```php